dra2020/compactness/README.md

 the area of the district.
 Values range [1–2].

 ### calcXSymmetry (X-SYMMETRY)

 export declare function calcXSymmetry(poly: any): number;

 The same as Y-SYMMETRY except reflect the district around a horizontal line going through the centroid.

 ### calcBoundingBox (BOUNDING-BOX)

-export delcare function calcBoundingBox(poly: any): number;
+export declare function calcBoundingBox(poly: any): number;

 Here this is defined as the ratio of the area of the district to the area of the minimum bounding box of the district.
 It's not a simple bounding box!

 ### scoreShapes

 export declare function scoreShapes(shapes: GeoJSON.FeatureCollection, options?: Poly.PolyOptions): number[];

 Take a GeoJSON feature collection of shapes and return an array 1–100 KIWYSI compactness scores.